Legislation & Apostille Services London

-This is particularly useful when UK documents are being sent to another country, and the receiver has no sure-fire way of knowing if the document or the Notary’s signature is authentic or not.
-However, once they see the apostille stamp, which contains the HM Royal Seal, they can be satisfied about its authenticity.
-This process ensures that original documents are properly authenticated and ready for use abroad.
+This helps overseas authorities trust UK documents.
+Especially when the receiver has no way of knowing if the document or signatures are real or not.
+However, with the apostille stamp, containing the HM Royal Seal, they can be satisfied about its authenticity.
+This confirms the document is real and that they are ready for use abroad.

 When Would I Need An Apostille Stamp?

-There are many situations in which an apostille stamp would be needed; all of which are when a document is being sent abroad to a Hague Convention member country.
-Listed below are some examples of where an apostille certificate may be necessary:
+You may need an apostille stamp when sending certain types of documents abroad to a country that is a member of the Hague Convention.
+Listed below are some examples of where an apostille certificate may be needed:

-• Birth certificates – To verify identity, citizenship, or family relations when dealing with foreign authorities or making important life decisions abroad.
+- Birth Certificates – To confirm identity, citizenship or family relationships when dealing with foreign authorities or making legal arrangements abroad.

-• Educational certificates issued in the UK – To confirm qualifications for work or further study abroad.
-Many foreign institutions and employers will require your original documents to be legalised before they can be accepted.
+- UK-Issued Educational Certificates – To verify qualifications for jobs or study abroad.
+Many institutions and employers overseas will require these documents to be legalised.

-• Powers of Attorney documents – To legally authorise someone to act on your behalf in another country, particularly in matters such as property transactions or legal cases.
+- Powers of Attorney – To give someone the legal authority to act for you in another country.
+Such as for property deals or legal matters.

-• Statutory Declarations – To confirm the truthfulness of a statement, for use in a foreign jurisdiction.
-For example, a statutory declaration may be required for matters like inheritance or business transactions abroad.
+- Statutory Declarations – To verify the truth of a statement for use in another country.
+These are often required for issues like inheritance or international business.

-In most situations, a document will need to go through this two-step verification process of being notarised by a Notary Public and then apostilled by the FCDO before it would be accepted in a foreign jurisdiction.
-This ensures that documents are both correctly certified and meet the required standards for the destination country.
+In most cases, your document must first be notarised by a Notary Public, then apostilled by the FCDO before it is legally accepted in another country.
+Our legalisation service ensures your documents are correctly certified and meet the destination country’s standards.

-We are able to offer both notary certification as well as apostille services in a package deal, ensuring that our clients have their documents apostilled efficiently and without hassle.
+We offer notary certification and apostille services together.
+This makes getting documents legalised simple and quick.
 We also have a range of packages that offer fast processing times, suitable for urgent needs.

 Still Unsure?